baseboxorg/jeffskinnerbox.github.io/content/drafts/installing-linux-on-chromebook.md

 sudo sh ~/Downloads/crouton -f backupfile.tar.gz
 ```

+# Connecting Chromebook to Ethernet
+Wireless internet is great,
+but sometimes you might find yourself in a situation where only
+a physical Ethernet Internet connection will do.
+Most Chromebooks do not include an Ethernet LAN port,
+but you can easily add this functionality with a USB Ethernet adapter.
+Headed on over to Amazon to look for an adapter.
+I got the [Rankie SuperSpeed USB 3.0 to RJ45 Gigabit Ethernet Network Adapter - R1161][72].
+It works fine with my Chomebook's USB 3.0 port and it was just plug and play.

 # Chrome Apps to Install
 * Ultimate guide for Web Development on Chromebook — [Part 1: Crouton][55] and [Part 2: ChromeOS tricks and workflows][56]